|Nutrition and Physical Activity Coalition||MAUI COUNTY STATE NPAC|

 Get Fit Kauai has developed the following task forces to address the coalition’s priority areas.

-The Access to Healthy Foods Task Force of Get Fit Kauai is concentrating on creating a project to promote policy change and access to healthy foods served in pre-schools.
-In addition, a program is underway to help SNAP (Supplemental Nutrition Assistance Program) beneficiaries Eat Better Today and get locally fresh produce at Farmers' Markets.
-A sub-committee is also working on efforts to promote Kauai Grown, the local farmers and locally grown produce, and to strengthen relationships between farmers, retailers, restaurants, and consumers.
+The Access to Healthy Foods Task Force of Get Fit Kauai has completed several projects including policy change and access to healthy foods served in pre-schools.
+Currently, the task force conducted a community food system assessment, focusing on healthy food availability for low-income populations.
+In addition, an effort to rejuvenate a program is underway to help SNAP (Supplemental Nutrition Assistance Program) beneficiaries Eat Better Today (EBT) and get locally fresh produce at Farmers' Markets.

-The Built Environment Task Force of Get Fit Kauai is focusing on developing the Complete Streets policy and ordinance since the establishment of the County Resolution in 2010.
-Work is also being done to educate the community on the concept and benefits of Complete Streets.
+The Built Environment Task Force of Get Fit Kauai helped educate and advocate for a Complete Streets Ordinance which ultimately passed on July 3, 2013.
+Work is also being done to educate the community on the concept and benefits of Complete Streets and Place Making.

 Objectives and strategies for all task forces are driven from the Department of Health PAN Plan.
 A copy of that plan can be found at www.healthyhawaii.com